kornysietsma/gitlabbot/README.md

 ## Usage

-At the moment this is in active development, and running it probably requires hacking code. sorry.
+At the moment this is in active development, and running it probably requires reading code. sorry.

-Also there's some horrible stuff in here.
-Avoid.
-Mostly just on github so I can share it with work pc.

-This is based on my also-hacky buildbot project - I should end up extracting common stuff to a bot library.

-I started this using lazybot, but it was a bit complex, and the mongodb dependency made it too hard to run at work, so decided to roll my own...
+I started this using lazybot, but it was a bit complex, and the mongodb dependency made it too hard to run at work, so decided to roll my own... it's now based on http://github.com/kornysietsma/botty

 ## usage